jitbit/vs-unused-image-finder/README.md

 ##Installing##

-Download it from the "downloads" section.
+Download it from the "release" section.

 **OR** - get it here http://visualstudiogallery.msdn.microsoft.com/fb7a9b9c-08e1-4bb4-91b4-8e512feb5a1b